Tuition fees for the Masters in Finance 2020 intake will be £48,400.

 Drawing on the experiences of past students – from blue-chip banks to SMEs to the public sector – and our own business expertise, we have created a comprehensive guide to help you make the best possible case for receiving financial support, or securing a salary sacrifice agreement.

 Every business demands different information.
 There are specific issues that you must address, regardless of industry, to ensure you have the best possible business case:

 If you are offered a place on the part-time Masters in Finance you will be asked to pay:

 Self-sponsored candidates also have the option to pay in ten instalments spread over the two years of the programme.
 A third of our students typically secure sponsorship from their employees.
-Loans and scholarship opportunities are available and we offer flexible payment plans.
+Loans and scholarship opportunities are available.

 In addition to the School fees, there is a Student Association Fee of £120 that covers the Student Association (SA) subscription, enabling students to participate in our vibrant community.

 Most students on the programme are self-financing, but about 25% are sponsored by their employers.
 Many companies recognise the benefits of an employee attending the programme.
 For example, for their project many Masters in Finance participants carry out research and analysis into a particular area of interest to their sponsoring company.
 See our Fees and Financing page for information on creating a business case for company sponsorship.